Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 \end{subsection}

 \end{section}

-\begin{section}{Closing remarks and further research} In this paper, we constructed an infinite dimensional associative diagram algebra $\D_n$.
+\begin{section}{Closing remarks} In this paper, we constructed an infinite dimensional associative diagram algebra $\D_n$.
 We were able to easily check that this algebra satisfies the relations of $\TL(\C_n)$, thus showing that there is a surjective algebra homomorphism from $\TL(\C_n)$ to $\D_n$.
 Moreover, we described the set of admissible diagrams and accomplished the more difficult task of proving that this set of diagrams forms a basis for $\D_n$.

 What remains to be shown is that our diagrammatic representation is faithful and that each admissible diagram corresponds to a unique monomial basis element of $\TL(\C_n)$.
-Demonstrating injectivity of the homomorphism between $\TL(\C_n)$ and $\D_n$ is dealt with in Chapter 10 of the author's 2008 PhD thesis \cite{Ernst.D:A} and will be the focus of the sequel to this paper.
+Demonstrating injectivity of the homomorphism between $\TL(\C_n)$ and $\D_n$ is dealt with in the sequel to this paper~\cite{Ernst.D:D} (also see~\cite{Ernst.D:A}).

-With the exception of type $\widetilde{A}$, all other generalized Temperley--Lieb algebras with known diagrammatic representations are finite dimensional.
-In the finite dimensional case, counting arguments are employed to prove faithfulness, but these techniques are not available in the type $\C$ case since $\TL(\C_n)$ is infinite dimensional.

-Instead, we will make use of the author's classification in \cite{Ernst.D:B} of the ``non-cancellable" elements in Coxeter groups of types $A$, $B$, and $\C$ (also see \cite[Chapters 3--5]{Ernst.D:A}).
-Let $W$ be a Coxeter group and suppose that $w\in W$ is fully commutative and has a reduced expression beginning with $s\in S$.
-If there exists $t\in S$ such that $s$ and $t$ do not commute and $tw$ (respectively, $wt$) is no longer fully commutative, we say that $w$ is left (respectively, right) weak star reducible by $s$ with respect to $t$.
-Then we define $w$ to be weak star irreducible (or non-cancellable) if it is neither left or right weak star reducible.
-The classification of the irreducible elements in a Coxeter group of type $\C$ provides the foundation for inductive arguments used to prove the faithfulness of $\D_n$.

 One motivation behind studying these generalized Temperley--Lieb algebras is that they provide a gateway to understanding the Kazhdan--Lusztig theory of the associated Hecke algebra.
 Recall that if $(W,S)$ is Coxeter system of type $\Gamma$, the associated Hecke algebra $\H(\Gamma)$ is an algebra with a basis given by $\{T_w: w \in W\}$ and relations that deform the relations of $W$ by a parameter $q$.
-Loosely speaking, $\TL(\Gamma)$ retains much of the relevant structure of $\H(\Gamma)$, yet is small enough that computation of the leading coefficients of the notoriously difficult to compute Kazhdan--Lusztig polynomials is often much simpler.
+Loosely speaking, $\TL(\Gamma)$ retains some of the relevant structure of $\H(\Gamma)$, yet is small enough that computation of the leading coefficients of the notoriously difficult to compute Kazhdan--Lusztig polynomials is often much simpler.